David Golinkin: Rabbinic and academic career

-Golinkin is the founder and director of the Institute of Applied Halakhah at Schechter, which has published over 30 books in Hebrew, English and other languages.
-He directs the Center for Women in Jewish Law at Schechter, which has published five books and two series of multi-lingual booklets on women in Jewish law.
+Golinkin is the founder and director of the Institute of Applied Halakhah at Schechter, which has published over 35 books in Hebrew, English, and other languages.
+He also directs the Center for Women in Jewish Law at Schechter, which has published five books and two series of multilingual booklets on women in Jewish law.
 He is the founder and director of the Midrash Project at Schechter, which has published eleven volumes related to Midrash.
-For twenty years, Golinkin served as Chair of the Va’ad Halakhah (Law Committee) of the Rabbinical Assembly which writes responsa and gives halakhic guidance to the Masorti (Conservative) Movement in Israel.
+For twenty years, Golinkin served as the chair of the Va'ad Halakhah (Law Committee) of the Israeli Rabbinical Assembly, responsible for writing responsa and providing halakhic guidance to the Israeli branch of Conservative Judaism (Masorti Judaism).

-Golinkin is the author or editor of sixty-two books.
-Forty of his books are devoted to Halakhah (Jewish Law), his primary field of study, including Responsa of the Va’ad Halakhah of the Rabbinical Assembly of Israel (6 volumes), The Responsa of Professor Louis Ginzberg, The Status of Women in Jewish Law: Responsa (Hebrew and English editions), Responsa in a Moment (5 volumes), Aseh Lekha Rav: Responsa and Za’akat Dalot: Halakhic Solutions for the Agunot of our Time.
+Golinkin has authored or edited sixty-five books.
+Forty focus on Halakha, his main area of study, including Responsa of the Va'ad Halakhah of the Rabbinical Assembly of Israel (6 volumes), The Responsa of Professor Louis Ginzberg, The Status of Women in Jewish Law: Responsa (Hebrew and English editions), Responsa in a Moment (5 volumes), Aseh Lekha Rav: Responsa (2 volumes), and Za'akat Dalot: Halakhic Solutions for the Agunot of our Time.

-Twenty-two of his books are devoted to other areas of Jewish studies, such as Talmud, Midrash, and Liturgy, including Ginzei Rosh Hashanah, the second Hebrew edition of Legends of the Jews, six additional volumes of The Midrash Project, As a Driven Leaf by Rabbi Milton Steinberg (Hebrew edition), The Schechter Haggadah and The Shoah Scroll (6 editions).
+Twenty-five books cover other Jewish studies areas like Talmud, Midrash, and liturgy, including Ginzei Rosh Hashanah, the second Hebrew edition of Legends of the Jews, seven additional volumes of The Midrash Project, the Hebrew edition of As a Driven Leaf by Rabbi Milton Steinberg, The Schechter Haggadah, and The Shoah Scroll (6 editions).

-He authored a column entitled “Responsa” which appeared in Moment magazine from 1990-1996.
-From 2000-2006 he authored a monthly email column entitled “Insight Israel” at the Schechter Institutes' website.
-His current email column on that website is entitled “Responsa in a Moment” and his Hebrew email column is entitled Aseh Lekha Rav.
+He wrote a column called "Responsa" that appeared in Moment magazine from 1990 to 1996.
+Between 2000 and 2006, he authored a monthly email column titled Insight Israel on the Schechter Institute's website.
+He writes an English-language responsa series called Responsa in a Moment and a Hebrew-language series called Aseh Lekha Rav (עֲשֵׂה לְךָ רַב), a reference to the teaching of Joshua ben Perachiah recorded in Pirkei Avot 1:6.

-Awards & recognition
+Awards and recognition

-In 2022, he received the Nefesh B’Nefesh Bonei Zion Prize for his contributions to Israeli society in the field of Education.

 In June 2014, Prof. Golinkin was named by The Jerusalem Post as one of the 50 most influential Jews in the world.
 In May 2019, he received an honorary doctorate from The Jewish Theological Seminary.
+In 2022, he received the Nefesh B’Nefesh Bonei Zion Prize for his contributions to Israeli society in the field of Education.